About Geoff Cunningham

 • Semi-Finalist - Signature of M Art Prize (2008)

-SOLO EXHIBITION HISTORY
+SOLO & ART FAIR EXHIBITION HISTORY

 • 2025 - Affordable Art Fair (Brisbane & Melbourne edition)